 ICESUP - Ice Support CQ promoting initiatives to assist families who have been pulled into the whirlpool.

-We believe in raising community awareness about the dangers of Crystal Methamphetamine.
+We believe in raising community awareness about the dangers of Crystal Methamphetamine (ICE).

-We will lobby to have a Detox Facility in the Central Queensland region to give families closer access to treatment options without having to travel to Brisbane or North to Mackay which can be very disrupting for the rest of the family which is already suffering.
+We will lobby to have a Detox and Residential Rehabilitation Facility in the Central Queensland region to give families closer access to treatment options without having to travel to Brisbane or North to Mackay which can be very disrupting for the rest of the family which is already suffering.

-We will strive to have Service Providers 'Close the Gaps' in the services they deliver and to make those services known to the public.
+We will strive to have Service Providers 'Close the Gaps' and to work collaboratively in the services they deliver and to make those services known to the public.